trenthuber/cbs/README.md

 ```

 > [!NOTE]
 > It is not guaranteed that the object code cbs produces will be position-independent.
-When compiling source files that will be used in a dynamic library, you will need to include the `-fPIC` flag in your compiler flags to ensure compatibility between platforms.
+When compiling source files that will be used in a dynamic library, you will need to include `-fPIC` in your compiler flags to ensure compatibility between platforms.

 ### Linking object files